srenatus/avus/README.md

 Furthermore, the CSV file needs to be preprocessed (see `examples/prep.awk`).
 The rare entries without a CWE ID are passed through unchanged.

-AVUS is copyright © 2015 Fraunhofer AISEC, and released to the public under the terms of the MIT license.
+AVUS is copyright © 2015 REDACTED, and released to the public under the terms of the MIT license.